surge-synthesizer/surge-synthesizer.github.io/tuning_guide/Tuning-Guide.md

 margin-right: 2cm
 ---

-# Welcome...

 ![Illustration 0: Picture of Surge XT and ODDsound master](../tuning_guide/Images/Tuning-Guide-1.png)

-## ...to the Surge Synth Team tuning guide!
+# Welcome to the Surge Synth Team tuning guide!

-Microtuning, also known as intonation or simply tuning, is a subject that requires special attention in software instruments.
-The goal is to let the musician, producer or composer decide how the notes heard in their music should be tuned, and Surge XT has become well known for its extensive capabilties in this regard.
+Microtuning, also known as intonation or simply tuning, is a somewhat underdeveloped aspect of modern music making.
+Surge XT has become renowned for its extensive capabilties in this regard, the goal of which is simply to let the musician decide how the notes heard in their music should be tuned.
+Since the implementation found in SST products is going to be consistent for times to come, we gathered all relevant information in this guide.
+We hope that you will find this useful in your exploration.

-The general stance of the Surge Team is that this is an underrated and underexplored area of music making, and our aspiration is that any future products we release will have the same good tuning capabilities Surge XT has (wherever applicable).
-So we thought it'd be a good idea to gather in one place all of our documentation for our tuning functions, and also other resources about tuning in electronic music which we had previously scattered across a few different locations.

-We hope that you find this useful!

 # Methods

 ## Breaking out of the default

 By default, almost all software instruments are tuned the same way.
 To 12 equal divisions of an octave, with either C=261.626Hz or A=440Hz as a reference frequency (those are in effect the same).
 That's also the same way that almost every guitar and piano is tuned nowadays.
-It's a great tuning system, but not the only great tuning system.
-And if you're reading this, most likely you're interested in exploring other possibilities.
+While it is evidently a great tuning system (or it couldn't have become this widespread), it's not the only one.
+And if you're reading this that likely means you're interested in other possibilities.

-If you want to do that, you'll soon find that this is easier to do with some virtual instruments than others.
-Usually, there's *some* way that you can alter the tuning of a virtual instrument, but some methods are easier and more reliable than others.

-There are two methods of re-tuning that the Surge Synth Team hold in especially high regard.
-We like standards.
-It's obviously better for users to learn one or two microtuning workflows, than it is to learn a new one for each product they want to use.
-And it's obviously better for developers to not each have to re-invent the wheel.
-We invite you to imagine if instead of MIDI we had a dozen competing standards to do what it does.
-While MIDI certainly isn't perfect (and we certainly appreciate creative developers who find their own way), it's

-And in our perception, these are the best candidates for standard tuning solutions, both from the user and the developer perspective!
+If you use electronic instrument for your explorations, you'll soon find that there are a number of different methods for retuning software instruments.
+There are two methods of re-tuning that the Surge Synth Team find especially solid, and those are the ones we've chosen to implement.

-Here's a summary of the two options:
+What follows is a summary of how those work in a general sense.

 ## Scala Files